Submit a Session Proposal

 Organizers submitting similar proposals may be contacted prior to the voting about merging their ideas into one proposal.
 Organizers may choose to keep their session proposals separate, but combining may increase the chance of one being selected.
 Note that steering committee members also may submit session proposals, but not for topic areas they are responsible for reviewing.

-The steering committee will sort the session proposals into topic areas and perform a first round of reviews.
-They may preselect a few outstanding proposals for the final program and remove session proposals not meeting the submission criteria.
+The steering committee will sort the session proposals into topic areas and perform complete reviews.
+The committee may preselect a few outstanding proposals for the final program and reject session proposals not meeting the submission criteria.
 However, most of the session proposals will be selected via voting.
 The authors of the proposals up for voting and the preselected proposals will be contacted by the steering committee to participate in the voting.
-Voting will be done electronically, and only one vote per person is permitted for any one proposal.
+Voting will be done electronically, and only one vote per person will be permitted for any one proposal.
+The review and voting will follow a blinded process, and any names contained (e.g., organizer, chair, speaker, and panelist) in the submissions will be removed prior to distribution of proposals for voting.